jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

 We recommend using the ``MockHandler`` when writing tests that use the SDK.
 You can use the ``Aws\MockHandler`` to return mocked results or throw mock exceptions.
-You enqueue results or exceptions, and the MockHandler will dequeue them in FIFO order.
+You enqueue results or exceptions, and the MockHandler dequeues them in FIFO order.

 .. code-block:: php